 Our consolidated financial statements are prepared in U.S. dollars.
 Almost all of our operations are conducted in a currency other than the U.S. dollar.
 Assets and liabilities of foreign subsidiaries for which the functional currency is the local currency are translated at period-end exchange rates and the statements of operations are translated at actual exchange rates when known, or at the average exchange rate for the period.
 Exchange rate fluctuations on translating foreign currency financial statements into U.S. dollars that result in unrealized gains or losses are referred to as translation adjustments.
 Cumulative translation adjustments are recorded in other comprehensive income (loss) as a separate component of stockholders' equity (deficit).
-Transactions denominated in currencies other than the functional currency are recorded based on exchange rates at the time such transaction arise.
-Subsequent changes in exchange rates result in transaction gains and losses, which are reflected in income as unrealized (based on period-end translations) or realized upon settlement of the transactions.
+Transactions denominated in currencies other than the functional currency are recorded based on exchange rates at the time such translations) or realized upon settlement of the transaction gains and losses, which are reflected in income as unrealized (based on period-end translations) or realized upon settlement of the transactions.
 Cash flows from our operations in foreign countries are translated at actual exchange rates when known, or at the average rate for the period.
-As a result, amounts related to assets and liabilities reported in the consolidated statements of cash flows will not agree to changes in the corresponding balances in the consolidated balance sheets.
-The effects of exchange rate changes on cash balances held in foreign currencies are reported as a separate line below cash flows from financing activities.
-Certain items such as investments in debt and equity securities of foreign subsidiaries, equipment purchases, programming costs, notes payable and notes receivable (including intercompany amounts) and certain other charges are denominated in a currency other than the respective company's functional currency, which results in foreign exchange gains and losses recorded in the consolidated statement of operations.
-Accordingly, we m
+As a result, amounts related to assets and liabilities reported in the consolidated statements of as a separate line below cash flows from financing activities.
+Certain items such as investments in debt and equity securities of foreign subsidiaries, equipment purchases, programming costs, notes payable and notes receivable (including intercompany amounts) and certain other charges are denominated in a currency other than the respective company's functional currency, which results in foreign exchange rate gains and losses recorded in the consolidated statement of operations.
+Accordingly, we may experience economic loss and a negative impact on earnings and losses recorded in a currency are ordered on earnings and losses recorded in a currency other than the respective company's functional currency